Jet1a/Jet1a/README.md

-Hi 👋 am Jetta
+Hi 🥯 am Jetta
 ==========================

-Student
+little boy
 -------

 I'm just a little boy who try to learn more